-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the windshield during humid weather, place the air flow selector in the windshield during humid weather, place - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF or (in cold weather) MAX A/C position.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the figure position. - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF or (in cold weather) MAX A/C position.